MLH-Fellowship/pod-3.1.0-Sketch2Code/README.md

 ## Sketch 2 Code✏️
 - Rigt now we have two type of Sketch 2 Code conversion:
 ## 1. Single Elelemnt Detecion
 - In this we have concentrated on single UIElelement detection.
-There are times when developers need to code of a particular type of UIElement.
+There are times when developers need code of a specific type of UIElement.
-- So in such cases user can go on with using the Single Element Detection.
+- So in such cases users can go on with using the Single Element Detection.
 #### Rules
 - While using this feature developer need to provide the name of the element above and its shape.
 - Providing name is really important